General Recommendations

 Smart contracts are executed in a public environment where anyone can examine the code and interact with it.
 Any errors or vulnerabilities in the code can be exploited by malicious actors.

 This chapter presents general recommendations for writing secure smart contracts.
 By incorporating these concepts during development, you can create robust and reliable smart contracts.
-This reduces the chances of unexpected behavior or vulnerabilities.
+This reduces the chance of unexpected behavior or vulnerabilities.

 Disclaimer